-Trainees in the United States and other countries, as well as oncologists from countries with limited resources, are eligible for awards in conjunction with submitting an abstract for the Annual Meeting.
+Fellows submitting high-quality abstracts, as well as oncologists from countries with limited resources, are eligible for awards for the Annual Meeting.
 These awards are offered through the Conquer Cancer Foundation Grants and Awards Program.

-Based on funding availability at the time of the award, a limited number of Merit Awards will be awarded to fellows and residents whose research is addressed in high-quality abstracts submitted to the Annual Meeting and recognized for its scientific merit.
-Recipients of Merit Awards are honored with the opportunity to present their abstract at the Annual Meeting and to receive monetary support, complimentary registration for the Annual Meeting, and access to Meeting hotel reservation blocks reserved for ASCO Members.
+Based on funding availability, a limited number of Merit Awards will be awarded to fellows/oncology trainees whose research is addressed in high-quality abstracts submitted to the Annual Meeting, and recognized for its scientific merit.
+Merit Award recipients are honored with the opportunity to present their abstract at the Meeting, receive $1,000 in monetary support, complimentary registration for the Meeting, and access to Meeting hotel reservation blocks reserved for ASCO Members.
 Merit Award candidates must apply for this award at the time of abstract submission.

 - Work in an oncology laboratory or clinical research setting